Extensive Range

 How Rooibos Tea is Produced

-The next step of Rooibos tea production involves a process of fermentation.
-The plant shoots are first harvested mechanically, or manually using sickles, before being transported to the processing yard.
-The plant shoots are then shredded into 3-4 mm lengths and placed onto fermentation heaps, where they are bruised to continue fermentation.
-Water is added before further bruising and mixing, which helps to both accelerate the fermentation process and extract polyphenols; polyphenols colour the Rooibos stems when absorbed, contributing towards the processed plant’s characteristic red-brown colour.
-This fermentation process continues throughout the night, with the heap being spread out in the sun to dry the following morning.
-It is during this process that Rooibos develops its distinctive sweet, fruity flavours and warm, woody aromas.
+The next step involves a process of fermentation.
+The plant shoots are first harvested mechanically or manually using sickles, before being transported to the processing yard.
+The shoots are then shredded into short lengths and placed onto fermentation heaps, where they are bruised to continue fermentation.
+Water is added before further bruising and mixing, which helps both to accelerate the fermentation process and to extract polyphenols.
+These polyphenols colour the Rooibos stems when absorbed, contributing to the processed plant’s characteristic red-brown colour.

 Types of Rooibos Tea

-Below are some examples of Rooibos loose leaf teas:
+Below are some examples of Rooibos loose leaf teas.

 Rooibos Tea